hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/design_tools.rst

 Taper:
 ======

-This button is used to set the Object Origin to the current Cursor location.
+This button is used to taper one face of an object, by rotating selected vertices about a fulcrum point, whilst maintaining the projection of associated edges, to a predefined angle.
-You can see a full list of available options in the table on the previous page (Before You Begin) for both Edit and Object modes.
-Here the ``Working Plane`` setting is irrelevant.
+You can see a full list of available options in the table on Page 3 of this Wiki for both Edit and Object modes.
+Here the Working Plane setting is irrelevant.
 This Tool works only in Edit Mode.

 Uses: ``Move/Rot`` Axis Selector.